 Looking for some guidance on how you can raise a grateful and generous teen?
 Here’s our advice.

 - Walk your talk.
-Remember to model gratitude yourself and talk about what you’re grateful for so your child sees you are doing it too.
-Gratitude is contagious!
-The more you do it, the more reasons you’ll find to give thanks.
+It starts with you.
+Talk about what you are grateful for so your child has a good example to follow.
+Bonus – the more you do it, the more you’ll find reasons to give thanks.

 - Start a gratitude conversation.
-Dinner is the perfect time to catch up with each other and go over your day together.
-Ask your teen what is one thing they’re grateful for.
-Feel free to model how you want the conversation to go by sharing with them one thing that happened in your day that you are grateful for or consider making a gratitude jar.
+Dinner is already the perfect time to catch up with your teen – why not ask them what they are grateful for?
+Feel free to come up with your own examples, as we mentioned earlier!
+Or consider making a gratitude jar.

 - Support your teen during the hard times.
-When something challenging happens, validate their experience, normalize it, but also bring them back to the present when they’re ready.
-Ask them what they can learn from the experience and how they can grow from it moving forward.
-Don’t go too quickly, give them time and space.
-But once they have processed the experience, encourage them to view it as a learning lesson.
+Life can be challenging.
+If something difficult happens, acknowledge it.
+But then, bring them back to the present when they’re ready.
+Talk to them about what they can learn from the experience.
+How can they grow from it?
+Give them time and space – but also encourage them to view it as a learning experience.

-Remember, building grateful character traits can increase your teen’s happiness and resiliency when faced with life’s challenges.
-Adolescents are naturally entitled because that’s just the way their brain works.
-Help them focus and build their gratitude muscle and emotional strength.
-Think of it as a rubber band!
-You can stretch it but it’ll return to its original shape.
-The same applies to your teen’s emotions.
-When pushed to the limit, having that muscle built can help them bounce back and carry on.
+Adolescents are naturally entitled.
+That’s simply the way their brain works.
+But you can help them focus and build their gratitude muscle and emotional strength.
+Think of your teen’s emotions as a rubber band that you can stretch.
+Like a rubber band, they will return to their original shape.
+Even when pushed to their limit.
+Keeping that “gratitude muscle” in shape will help them bounce back and carry on.